 “I tell you what we do, my wife and I,” the pastor says.
 “We don't just fix your food, we don't just cook for you, we don't just make this, but we fix it with love."

 Their food is homestyle, unadorned, straight from the family recipes.
 Chicken wings have a light breading with an ideal current of salt, elevating and rounding the flavor of the hot, juicy meat.
 Fries are hearty and crisp, piping hot, and slathered, if you follow Edgar’s advice, with barbecue sauce.
 Pound cake paved with lemon icing washes clean all the prior sweet, hot, fatty glory.

 And the rib tips?

-"When I do my ribs, I marinate them overnight and season them,” Hobbs says.
+"When I do my ribs, I marinate them overnight and season them,” Edgar says.
 “And as I'm seasoning them and rubbing them down, I talk to them: You gonna be good."

 Holy Haven Youth Ministry Victim of Circumstance Sinner.
 1337 East McDowell Road.

-Fridays and Saturdays from (very roughly) 10 a.m. until the late lunch hour.
+Some Fridays and Saturdays in summer, from (very roughly) 10 a.m. until the late lunch hour.